News & Blog

 GV.RM (Risk Management Strategy)

-This category highlights the need to implement a comprehensive risk management process that identifies, evaluates, and mitigates risks related to supply chains.
-Effectively managing these risks is essential to maintaining organizational resilience and achieving strategic goals.
+This category focuses on the need to develop an all-inclusive risk management plan that covers all aspects of supply chains.
+Effectively doing this is pivotal for building organizational resilience and achieving strategic goals.

 GV.RR (Roles, Responsibilities, and Authorities)